An Alzheimer's Memories of the Heart

 Remembers the feeling of warmth

 Please, please don’t forget me.

-Note: Among June's collections of writings, booklets and papers, I found the following quotation by an unknown author that seems so very appropriate to the subject of this page.
-"Words From The Heart" 1993 :
+Among June's collections of writings, booklets and papers, I found the following quotation by an unknown author that seems so very appropriate to the subject of this page. it came from a small booklet "Words From The Heart" 1993 :

 "Gratitude is the heart's Memory!"

 At the time the below photo was taken, 31 October 2007, June was in the late stages of this terrible disease and starting the final year of her life.
 She rarely ever opened her eyes.
 Holding June's hand and just being with her, was the only means of communication that remained open or available to us.
 It was, as in the above poem, memories of the heart, replacing the crippled mind!

 (Jim Gehrz photo of June and Stan 2007)

 Stan’s Introductory Comments: By publishing these “Reader’s Comments,” it is not my intention to in any way suggest that the marriage relationship and the love that June and I had/have for each other and experienced during our lifetime together is in any way superior to similar relationships of other’s.
 It is merely a collection of the reactions of readers to this page in June’s website.
 Some are simple appreciative comments; some are generous and kind comments reflecting the care and concern of others.
 Some comments are a sharing of the reader’s own experiences.
 Many reflect the love of God.
 These comments often reflect the human and the caring side of the readers.
 It is my hope that if June is able to look in on us, that she can see and understand how much I appreciate the love and the life that she gave to me and that I miss her very much…there will never be another love to take her place!
 If anyone is searching for evidence of a caring and loving God, need they look further then the comments below?
 I am sorry that I neglected to record some of the earlier comments received from readers...They reflect the thoughts of readers from around the US, Canada, Ireland, United Kingdom and Germany...